m4chinations/sms-vote-updates/README.md

 ## How does it work?
 How can I run it myself?
-This works thanks to the hard work of the [Sunlight Foundation](http://sunlightfoundation.com/) and their [Congress API](https://sunlightlabs.github.io/congress/).
+Made possible thanks to the hard work of the [Sunlight Foundation](http://sunlightfoundation.com/) and their [Congress API](https://sunlightlabs.github.io/congress/).
 SMS serviced by [Twilio](https://www.twilio.com/).

 To run yourself, copy config-sample.js into config.js and fill out the configurations.
 You'll need a mariadb up and running, twilio creds, and a sunlight api key.